huggingface/blog/noob_intro_transformers.md

 ## What is Hugging Face Transformers?

-Hugging Face Transformers is an open-source python library that provides access to thousands of pre-trained Transformers models for natural language processing (NLP), computer vision and audio tasks.
-It simplifies the process of implementing and deploying Transformer models by abstracting away the complexity of training or deploying models in lower level ML frameworks like Pytorch, Tensorflow and JAX.
+Hugging Face Transformers is an open-source Python library that provides access to thousands of pre-trained Transformers models for natural language processing (NLP), computer vision, audio tasks, and more.
+It simplifies the process of implementing and deploying Transformer models by abstracting away the complexity of training or deploying models in lower level ML frameworks like PyTorch, TensorFlow and JAX.

 ## What is a library?